puviththira/Vehicle-Service-Reservation-WebApp-Secure/README.md

-# Secure Vehicle Service Reservation Web App
+# Vehicle Service Reservation Web App - Secure

 A traditional web application for vehicle service reservation with a focus on security, authentication, and access control.
 This web application is designed to mitigate the OWASP Top 10 vulnerabilities, primarily addressing Broken Access Control, SQL Injection, and Cross-Site Scripting (XSS).
 User authentication and access control have been implemented using OIDC protocols with a cloud-based Identity Provider (IDP), Asgardeo.

-## VehicleCareReserve

 ### Roadmap to Deploy